Shaaali/identity-apps/docs/guides/conditional-auth/user-age-based-template.md

 Let's look at how this script works.

-The **validateDOB** function validates whether the provided data of birth is correct.
+1. The **validateDOB** function validates whether the provided date of birth is correct.

-The **getAge** function calculates the age based on the configured birthdate.
+2. The **getAge** function calculates the age based on the configured birthdate.

-When step 1 of the authentication flow is completed, the **onLoginRequest** function checks whether the age of the user is above the configured age limit.
-If the age is below the configured limit, the user is directed to the configured error page.
+3. When step 1 of the authentication flow is complete, the **onLoginRequest** function checks whether the age of the user is above the configured age limit.
+4. If the age is below the configured limit, the user is directed to the configured error page.

 ## Try it out